Dacia Sandero: Problemi al Cambio Manuale – Rumorosità e Marce Dure

 Main symptoms:

-• Abnormal noises when accelerating or braking.
+• Abnormal noises during acceleration or braking.

 Solution:

-5. Gearbox Leverage Problems
+5. Gear Linkage Problems

 Main symptoms:

-• Spongy or imprecise lever feel.
+• Spongy or imprecise gear lever sensation.

 Solution:

-• Lubricate and check the leverage system .
+• Lubricate and check the linkage system.

-• Replace worn bushings or joints .
+• Replace worn bushings or joints.

-Frequently Asked Questions About Dacia Sandero Manual Gearbox Problems
+Frequently Asked Questions about Dacia Sandero Manual Gearbox Problems

 Solution:

-The second gear synchronizer may be worn.
+The synchronizer for second gear may be worn.

 Solution: